DerBrunoIR/SystemGoverner/README.md

 Additionally there are higher order utility classes for more convenient configuration and some helper classes for Ubuntu systems.

+# State

+A **State** is any change you could do to a system that fullfills the following conditions:
+- It can be installed by performing a sequence of actions.
+- It must be detectable if the state is currently installed or not.
+- It can be uninstalled by performing a sequence of actions.

+Examples for States are:
+- installing a programm via apt on Ubuntu
+- creating a file/directory in the filesystem

+A counter example would be:
+- Any two changes to the system that can not be distinguished.

 # Example Usage

 `example.py`: